Tag

 “Holding your hand.”

 She pulled it away.
-Affection sooo wasn’t her thing.
+Wasn’t her thing.

 They were stopped at a red light.
 She reached across him and opened his door, pointing up the street, “Vine’s half a block up–”

-“Ok then.
+“Ok.
 I’ll see you around.”
 He got out and hurried across the street, never looking back.

 error: Content is protected !!